Rosemary Oil for Hair Growth: 2021 Guide

 1. To treat cough, massage one to two drops over your chest and throat every few hours

-2. To treat headaches, add a drop to your hands and use them to cover your mouth and nose for up to a minutes.
-This is also said to improve clarity of brain function.
+2. To treat headaches, add a drop to your hands and use them to cover your mouth and nose for up to a minute.
+This is also said to improve the clarity of brain function.

-3. To improve learning and memory, diffuse the oil around the room, inhale from the bottle, rub over your temples, or apply to the toes regularly.
+3. To improve learning and memory, diffuse the oil around the room, inhale from the bottle, rub it over your temples, or apply it to the toes regularly.

 4. For genital infections and sores, massage one to two drops around the area